ittykeys/ittykeys/README.md

 - I have a very soft spot for terrible movies and low-stakes costume-drama series (I gobble up anything Julian Fellows writes)
 - If there's a weird shell script or an insane hack to be made, I'm probably on it
-- **Python?
-Not only the world’s worst language but also my sworn nemesis**
-  I like snakes though :)
+- Python is ot only the world’s worst language but also my sworn enemy I like snakes though :)
 - When I'm not at **The** keyboard, I'm at another keyboard producing noise to my neighbors obvious delight